digitalocean-labs/droplet-metrics-dashboard/README.md

 # Droplet Metrics Dashboard

 > [!WARNING]
 > We do NOT recommend running this configuration over the internet without any access controls.
-Your infrastructure is confidential and it's details should not be easily accessible by unauthorised individuals.
+Your infrastructure is confidential and its details should not be easily accessible by unauthorised individuals.

 Use DigitalOcean's [Public API](https://docs.digitalocean.com/reference/api/api-reference/) to fetch metrics for [tagged droplets](https://www.digitalocean.com/blog/droplet-tagging-organize-your-infrastructure).